Gerald A. Larue: Geroethics

 After retiring from the USC School of Religion in 1981, Larue taught at the USC Davis School of Gerontology for 25 years.
 He was a longtime proponent of the "Death With Dignity" movement and gained recognition for his popular course "Death and Dying."
 The courses were cathartic for many students, especially when Larue asked them to reflect on losses they had experienced.
 To make the subject real, he passed around a bottle filled with the ashes of a dear colleague, psychologist Herman M. Harvey, who had given Larue permission to use his remains as a teaching tool before he died.
 "You are never so aware of the importance of pursuing life until you accept death," he was telling the press.

 His 1985 book Euthanasia and Religion was described as "the very first book which described how the world's religions addressed right to die."

 In 1980 he attended a meeting in Los Angeles organized by right-to-die movement pioneer Derek Humphry, a British-born journalist and author who had written "Jean's Way", a book about his terminally ill wife's planned suicide in 1975.
 Of the 20 people present, Larue was the only one willing to become a member of the group Humphry proposed to advocate for assisted suicide, so Humphry asked him to head it.
 Larue became founding president of the Hemlock Society aimed to provide information to the terminally ill and legalize physician-assisted suicide.

 "He stepped up to the plate when others were afraid," Humphry said.
 "He presided over Hemlock with great diplomacy when it was highly sensitive and controversial—when America was just beginning to address the subject of the hot-button topic of the right to choose to die when at life's end."
 Larue served for eight years, until Humphry moved the Hemlock Society to Oregon in 1988.

 Larue's Ten Commandments for Freethinkers

-Larue argued that the secular state must be maintained, not controlled or unduly influenced by religion, lest the freedoms cherished by the secular humanists will fade into the past.
+Larue argued that the secular state must be maintained, not controlled or unduly influenced by religion, lest the freedoms cherished by the secular humanists fade into the past.
 Addressing the 1997 conference in Orlando, he outlined what he called the Ten Commandments: